IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 7.7 All Charges or other amounts due under this Agreement are exclusive of VAT and any other taxes, duties or levies which shall, where applicable, be payable by You in addition to the Charges.

-7.8 We will be entitled to increase any Charges for Deliverables as may be communicated to You or as stated on the Website.
+7.8 We will be entitled to increase any Charges for Deliverables or any Service from time to time as may be communicated to You or as stated on the Website.

-7.9 If any payment due under this Agreement or any other Agreement with Us or any IRIS Group Company is or are in arrears, or if a credit card payment is cancelled by You or Your bank, We and Our Reseller (as applicable) reserve the right without prejudice to any other right or remedy to:
+7.9 If any payment due under this Agreement or any other Agreement with Us or any IRIS Group Company is or are in arrears, or if a payment made by credit card or any other method of electronic payment is cancelled by You or Your bank, We and Our Reseller (as applicable) reserve the right without prejudice to any other right or remedy to:

 7.9.1 charge statutory interest on such overdue sum on a daily basis from the original due date until payment is received in full as well as after any judgment in accordance with the Late Payment of Commercial Debts (Interest) Act 1998; and/or

-7.9.2 immediately suspend the provision of any or all of the Services, Software and access to Your data; and/or
+7.9.2 immediately suspend the provision of (in aggregate as may be provided by any IRIS Group Company) any or all of the Services, Software and access to Your data; and/or

 7.9.3 withhold access to Your data until all outstanding payments are received in cleared funds; and/or